gallettilance/gallettilance.github.io/final_project.md

   - Results showing that you achieved your goal.

  ## Example Project Ideas

+ **Spark!
+Projects:** You are welcome to choose a Spark! project from [this link](https://docs.google.com/document/d/1jnalQ6P5rKLYlcmh3uG7_iDv29xXOs-Tw_qn8WPF7Eo).
+There would be an additional requirement of presenting a poster at demo day at the end of the semester.
+As part of doing a Spark! project, you would get access to Spark!
+Experts in Residence and SMEs via [booking links](www.bu.edu/spark/consultations) and project support from the Spark! program team Thursday evenings at Spark’s Syntax & Snax event from 4-7pm at Spark (CDS207).

- We encourage you to come up with your own ideas that you can feel passionate about, but we list here some (random) example project ideas.
+ We also encourage you to come up with your own ideas that you can feel passionate about, but we list here some (random) example project ideas.

  1. Exploring the connection between moon phases and weather data.
 An example goal could be to predict temperature anomaly based on the moon phase.
  Weather data from various weather stations is publicly available and can be scraped from sites like wunderground.com.